Pratyay360/cloud-ping/README.md

 ### Overview

-Cloud Ping RS uses a sophisticated, deterministic scoring algorithm that evaluates network performance across multiple dimensions.
+Cloud Ping uses a sophisticated, deterministic scoring algorithm that evaluates network performance across multiple dimensions.
 The algorithm produces scores from 0-100 and assigns letter grades (A+ to F).

 ### Scoring Components